sujancse/laraform/README.md

-# YAML, JSON to form with validation for laravel
+# YAML, JSON to html form with validation for laravel
 Developing rapid forms from yaml and json, when large number of input fields will be required as well as frequent addition and deduction of fields.

 ## Installation